fletchjeff/copml/docs/chapter-5.md

 There are two requirements that need to be satisfied in order for the output of a machine learning project or application to be considered reproducible.
 Firstly, any prediction made by the same version of the model, with the same input data, needs to give the same prediction.
 Secondly, when a new version of the model that has been trained on the same data set as previous versions of the model is given the same input data, the same parameters and the same random seed, it should make the same predictions.
 There might be some minor variability if a model is trained on a different architecture but this should be insignificant when comparing the statistical metrics and outputs during model testing.
 If a new model is trained using that same input data, parameters and methodologies as an original model and yields the same prediction results, the model can be said to be reproducible.
 With regards to the first condition, it’s worth noting that there will be some variability in the response of certain model types but these are rare and usually not found in enterprise implementations.
 Specifically, if there is a model that is used for decision making that affects a data subject (i.e. the life of an actual human) the same model should always make the same prediction when provided with the same input data.

 These requirements highlight the main factor for reproducibility: access to the original data used to train the model and the source code created to run the model training process.
 Often ML Pipeline tools like Kubeflow will store a complete copy of the data used in an image that is associated with each version of the model.
 However, the size of the datasets in an enterprise implementation presents some complications.
 In this case it would be better to use a tool that implements Open Lineage which can use metadata to track lineage of the data, not the actual data directly.
 The data can be stored in a snapshot and added to the lineage metadata.
 In an academic or proof of concept (PoC) context, the data sizes used for machine learning projects are often small enough that the data can be bundled together with the model artifacts.
 But for larger datasets (i.e. 10GB or more), something enterprise implementations often require, bundling the data with the model artifact is impractical.
 If the implementation also uses a feature store, this can complicate things further if the original source data is not also stored in the feature store and there is some machine learning based preprocessing e.g. PCA that is required to be part of the process to reproduce the model.
-Within the CDP platform, there are multiple data storage and database options available and each has its own backup and restoration policies.
-Depending on the location of the data storage (e.g. on premise HDFS or in the public cloud using S3 or ADLS), the data replication and ‘snapshot’ management process will be different.
+There are multiple data storage and database options available and each has its own backup and restoration policies.
+Depending on the location of the data storage (e.g. on premise NFS or in the public cloud using S3 or ADLS), the data replication and ‘snapshot’ management process will be different.

 Given how data grows in size over time there are some decisions to be made at the start of the project regarding data reproducibility.
 These are covered in the action items later in this section.